Francesco Lo Surdo

 In 2010, the Friends of WASO Scholarship was created to enable full time members of the Orchestra to take up opportunities for professional development, both in Australia and overseas.
 The funds can be used to assist with travel, tuition, attendance at conferences, masterclasses and other learning activities.

-Earlier this year, we were delighted to announce that the winners of the 2013 Friends of WASO Scholarship are Principal Viola, Giovanni Pasini and Principal Trombone, Joshua Davis.
+The winners of the 2013 Friends of WASO Scholarship are Principal Viola, Giovanni Pasini and Principal Trombone, Joshua Davis.

 President of the Patrons and Friends Committee, Robyn Glindemann, said it was an easy decision to support Giovanni and Josh’s applications.
-“The benefits that these two fine musicians will bring to the Orchestra as a result of their studies vividly demonstrate why the Scholarship is so important,” explains Robyn.
-“It’s so exciting for Patrons and Friends to be able to contribute in this way.”
+'The benefits that these two fine musicians will bring to the Orchestra as a result of their studies vividly demonstrate why the Scholarship is so important,' explains Robyn.
+'It’s so exciting for Patrons and Friends to be able to contribute in this way.'

-We look forward to learning more about Giovanni and Josh’s progress through the year.
-WASO and the WASO Patrons & Friends Committee warmly congratulate Giovanni and Josh on their success.
+The WASO Patrons & Friends Committee warmly congratulate Giovanni and Josh on their success.

 Congratulations to Louise Sandercock, 2012's recipient of the Friends of WASO Scholarship.
 Louise is a bit of a WASO veteran having played with Orchestra since 1988.
 Louise is also a prolific teacher and a state committee member of the Australian String Teachers Association.
 She has recently gained a Fellowship of Music, the highest degree of examination under the auspices of the Australian Music Examinations Board.